rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

 (1 - due to `n5:s1`) section `s5` is located inside of `s1`, and
 (2 - due to `n5` closing `s1`) section `s5` is not located inside of `s1`.

-Both statements combined result in an unclear statement with regards to the location of a section (see strong connectivity).
+Both statements combined result in contradictory statements with regards to the location of a section (see strong connectivity).

 **n1:s1, n5:s5**

-No conflict other than the one caused by the implicit associations (i.e. `n1:s1`).
+No conflict other than the one caused by the afore mentioned implicit associations (i.e. `n1:s1`).

 Note HTML's current associations: sectioning content vs. heading content.